 Ectopic pregnancy is more common in women who:

-Endometriosis--a condition in which the tissue normally inside the uterus grows in other areas of the pelvis.
+- Have endometriosis.
+This is when uterine tissue grows in other areas of the pelvis.

-Sexually transmitted diseases (these can cause infection and scarring in the pelvis)
+- Have a sexually transmitted disease.
+This can cause infection and scarring in the pelvis.

 What are the symptoms of an ectopic pregnancy?